github/training-kit/foundations/index.md

 ---

 {% capture lab %}
-1. Clone an existing GitHub repo using the GitHub for Desktop application
+1. Clone an existing GitHub repository using the GitHub for Desktop application
 2. Following the GitHub Flow pattern, create a topic branch and make commits to the local repository
 3. Review the local (unsynced) commits in history
 4. Publish the changes via the Sync button